WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-30-Flake-is-about-control.markdown

  __Gain Control by Moving Conditions from Unavailable to Available__:
  This means either changing the system itself so that conditions can be controlled and/or observed by the test procedure, or alter the test procedure so that it is executed at a point where those conditions are available.
+This includes providing control points and test hooks for end to end testing, but probably the most powerful and effective way of creating test control is done via refactoring during unit testing.

  __Surrender Control by Compensation for Unavailable Conditions__: Sometimes we attempt to compensate for loss of control by using probability to increase the